 Unfortunately for borrowers, these conversations are not nearly as critical to the people on the other side of the phone.
-Loan servicers receive little oversight and have almost no incentive to invest the money necessary to provide high quality service.
-As a result, the customer service representative on the other end of the phone may be poorly trained and offer you bad information.
+Loan servicers receive little oversight and have almost no incentive to invest the money necessary to provide high-quality service.
+As a result, the customer service representative on the other end of the phone may be poorly trained and offer you the wrong information.

 Despite the issues with federal student loan servicers, borrowers still depend upon them for getting accurate information for their financial planning.
-The good news is that there are some really good customer service representatives who are knowledgable and actually care about doing a good job.
+The good news is that some excellent customer service representatives are knowledgable and care about doing a good job.
 The trick is getting to talk to one.

 Try these six tips to make sure you are getting accurate information.

-Tip #1: Do you research ahead of time.
+Tip #1: Do your research ahead of time.

 There is no substitute for doing your homework.
 Student loans can be tricky.
 Each time you think you have something figured out, it seems like there is another exception that applies.

-The key to the research isn’t to answer all of your questions, it is to get as much information as possible.
-The more knowledgable you are before starting your call with your loan servicer, the better off you will be when the conversation starts.
+The key to the research isn’t to answer all of your questions; it is to get as much information as possible.
+The more knowledgable you are before starting your call with your loan servicer, the better off you will be when the conversation begins.

 Tip #2: Ask questions when you already know the answer.

-If you are able to ask a couple difficult questions to your loan servicer, you can evaluate their knowledge level based upon their response.
+If you can, ask a couple of test questions to your loan servicer.
+By asking these questions, you can evaluate their knowledge.
 If you get an answer you know to be wrong, it is time to end the call immediately.
-Nothing is worse than dealing with someone who will make up answers just to get through the phone call.
+Nothing is worse than dealing with someone who will make up answers to get through the phone call.